wsummerhill/wsummerhill.github.io/_posts/2022-10-02-DLL-sideloading.md

 Once we've found our executable and DLL sideload to target, we can now start to create our malicous DLL which will execute shellcode.
 In this example, we're going to target the **MpCmdRun.exe (Windows Defender)** process with the DLL sideload of **mpclient.dll**.

-Start by creating a new C++ project in Visual Studio for a "Dyamic Library" or make a new TXT file in a text editor to manually write your DLL.
+Start by creating a new C++ project in Visual Studio for a "Dyamic-Link Library (DLL)" or make a new TXT file in a text editor to manually write your DLL.
 Visual Studio will compile the C++ DLL for you, otherwise if you're using a text editor then you can compile it using the **cl.exe** command-line utility.

 We're going to create a relatively straightforward DLL which uses XOR decryption to decrypt shellcode and launch it via _CreateThread_.
-Upon execution, the shellcode will launch calc.exe as a proof-of-concept.
+Upon execution, the shellcode will launch _calc.exe_ as a proof-of-concept.

-Here is the template code for our DLL **mpclient.dll** which executes shellcode to launch calc.exe:
+Here is the template code for our malicious DLL **mpclient.dll** which will run shellcode to spawn _calc.exe_:
 ```
 #include "pch.h"
 #include <windows.h>